 Greetings and welcome to selfstudythai.com!

 This website offers Thai audio, corresponding transcripts, line by line English translations and flashcards for news articles from "Voice of America", commonly referred to as VOA.
 What started out as study tools for myself, I decided that with some extra work could be made useful to others.
 Also shared are a few other Thai language resources I've found helpful.
 It's all self study and it's all FREE, though you do need to be able to read Thai to be able to take advantage of this website's content.
 This site also makes use of html5 for audio playback.
 If you're unable to use html5, update your browser, or use the archived Adobe Flash version of this website.
+Mobile users please check out the selfstudythai mobile version created by universe6.

 Review of the 84 articles is now complete (26/6/2015)!
 I will no longer be adding news articles, but may contine to do these reviews on a yearly basis.
 I think things are in pretty good shape now though.